Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Overall, memory care in North Bend, Nebraska, is relatively affordable compared to more urbanized areas but is still more costly than other forms of senior living in the area.

-Birchwood Manor specializes in providing Alzheimer’s care in Dodge county, Nebraska.
-It can accommodate a maximum of 53 senior citizens.
-Birchwood Manor provides luxurious amenities that include family counseling and support program, assistance with daily living and special activities for Alzheimer’s patients to any older adults with dementia who reside in North Bend, NE and nearby areas.
-Birchwood Manor is situated at 1120 Walnut St, 68649 zip code and may allow Medicaid and Medicare to cover some costs associated with its care.
+Birchwood Manor is known for providing memory care in Dodge county, Nebraska.
+It can accommodate no more than 53 seniors.
+Birchwood Manor provides luxury amenities that include transportation services to doctor appointments, promoted socialization and assuring proper meal intake to any dementia sufferers who reside in North Bend, NE and nearby areas.
+Birchwood Manor is located at 1120 Walnut St, 68649 zip code and can possibly allow Medicaid and Medicare to pay for some costs associated with its care.

 Medicare does not generally cover the full cost of long-term memory care in North Bend, Nebraska, or anywhere else.
 While Medicare can help with short-term stays in skilled nursing facilities, it does not pay for custodial care in assisted living or memory care units.
 Custodial care, which includes assistance with daily activities like bathing, dressing, and eating, is the main form of care provided in memory care units.
 Since this type of care is not considered medical treatment, it is not covered by Medicare.